Philadelphia Eagles 2025 Fantasy Football Projections

 PlayerAtt.Comp.YardsTDINTRushYardsTDPoints

-Jalen Hurts: In the same year that Saquon Barkley rushed for over 2,000 yards, Hurts set a career low as a full-time starter in pass attempts per game (24.1) in 2024.
+Jalen Hurts: In the same year that Saquon Barkley rushed for over 2,000 yards, Hurts set a career low as a full-time starter in pass attempts per game (24.1).
 In fact, that was a drop of 7.5 per game from his 2023 average (31.6).
-He finished the year throwing for only 2,903 yards, 18 touchdowns and five interceptions.
+He finished 2024 throwing for only 2,903 yards, 18 touchdowns and five interceptions.

-Even with Barkley's rushing greatness this season, Hurts extended his streak of 150-plus carries to three seasons, 600-plus rushing yards and double-digit rushing scores to four seasons.
+Even with Barkley's rushing greatness last season, Hurts extended streaks of 150-plus carries (to three seasons), 600-plus rushing yards (four) and double-digit rushing scores (four).
 Over the past four years, Hurts has compiled 611/2,779/52 rushing in 62 games, equivalent to 9.51 fantasy points per game from rushing stats alone.
-In addition, only two players (both running backs) — Derrick Henry (51) and Josh Jacobs (42) — are within 10 rushing touchdowns of Hurts (52) during that span, per Stathead.
+In addition, only two players (both running backs) — Derrick Henry (51) and Josh Jacobs (42) — come within 10 rushing touchdowns of Hurts (52) during that span, per Stathead.
 (Josh Allen is tied for fourth (40) with Joe Mixon and Jonathan Taylor.)

 RUNNING BACKS